 A body under stress produces the hormone cortisol.
 As stress becomes chronic, cortisol begins to reign supreme over all other hormones, including hunger.
 Therefore, as stress builds, the appetite suppression succumbs to cortisol.
 In turn, not only do we feel more hungry, but we also begin to chase the feelings that were caused by the release of dopamine that was once brought about by eating.
 In those moments of eating, we feel less stress.

 Who doesn’t love food?
-We need it to survive.
+We all do and we need it to survive.
 Not to mention that it is just so tasty!
 However, there is such a thing as “too much of a good thing.”

-If you’re asking yourself, “Why cant I stop stuffing my face?”, the reason is that there’s a bunch of triggers in everyday life that cause humans to use food as a scapegoat.
-When we lack in sleep, are dehydrated, eat poorly and too quickly, and live with too much stress, we turn to food.
+If you’re asking yourself, “Why can’t I stop stuffing my face?”, the reason is that there’s a bunch of triggers in everyday life that cause humans to use food as a scapegoat.
+When we have a lack of sleep, are dehydrated, eat poorly and too quickly, and live with too much stress, we turn to food.
 Time and time again.

-How often do you find yourself overeating?
+How often do you find yourself stuffing your face?
 What are some of those guilty pleasures?
 Let us know in the comments below!